marshomics/shufflonfinder/README.md

 6. **GFF generation and merging** converts both HMM hits and the surviving IRs into GFF3 features, then inserts them into the Prokka GFF between the annotation lines and the embedded FASTA section.

-7. **Window extraction** identifies CDS features overlapping each shufflon candidate cluster and writes self-contained GFF+FASTA files for each candidate shufflon region.
+7. **Window extraction** identifies CDS features overlapping each shufflon candidate cluster, finds invertible DNA segments between IR arms, predicts ORFs within those segments (to recover small cassette genes that Prokka may have missed), and writes self-contained GFF+FASTA files for each candidate shufflon region.
+Each window GFF has five annotation tracks: inverted repeats, HMM hits, Prokka CDS, invertible segments, and predicted shufflon cassette ORFs.

 ## Prerequisites